iamchinamy/git-practice/readme.txt

 test hello, this is Chinami, talking to you.
 I am trying to upload to remote repository.
-Even it is not easy. i will try again and again.
+Even it is not easy. i will try again and again hard